 Emmett McCourt: A Life’s Passion

-He currently lectures at the North West Regional College and at Belfast Metropolitan College.
+He currently lectures at the North West Regional College and has lectured at Belfast Metropolitan College.

-Emmett also demonstrates locally and nationally in stores and at major food events working with Ulster Pork and Bacon, NI Good Food, The Lough’s Agency and the Great Game Fairs of Ireland – endorsing ethically sourced and sustainable local ingredients wherever possible.
+Emmett also demonstrates locally and nationally in stores and at major food events working with Ulster Pork and Bacon, Food NI, The Lough’s Agency and the Great Game Fairs of Ireland – endorsing ethically sourced and sustainable local ingredients wherever possible.

 Emmett has co-authored the book Food Reflections of Northern Ireland and has also contributed to Irish Country Sports and Country Life magazine’s Cookery Pages.Emmett’s other passion is fly fishing and he has contributed to Willow Pitch, a highly successful, limited-edition angling book by Cornwall publishers The Little Egret Press.
 He recently contributed a regional pork dish from the North West of Ireland for a catering academic text book, Professional Chef Diploma Level 2 – 2nd edition by Cengage Learning.
 Emmett also reviewed and provided a cover quote for this text book.